CSRD & ISSB Interoperability: Towards Transparency and Sustainability

 Why CSRD?

-Large businesses (€50 million turnover and/or €25M total balance sheet and over 500 employees) and publicly listed companies in the EU, except for micro-enterprises listed, are now required to publish detailed information on their social and environmental risks and opportunities, as well as their impact on people and the environment.
+CSRD is the most widely discussed topic today with growing importance in the sustainability landscape.
+With the latest developments related to the Omnibus Simplification Package, it is clear that CSRD is an ever-evolving regulation.
+A wide range of European and non-European companies are now required to publish detailed information on their social and environmental risks and opportunities, as well as their impact on people and the environment.
 This obligation stems from the growing need for transparency in corporate activities, essential for directing investments towards more sustainable initiatives and for helping businesses access sustainable financing.

 Development of the ESRS

 The ESRS (European Sustainability Reporting Standards) were developed based on technical proposals from EFRAG (European Financial Reporting Advisory Group), an independent and multi-stakeholder advisory body.
 Following a public consultation and significant adjustments to attempt to reduce the administrative burden on businesses, the Commission adopted these standards.
 The ESRS covers a full range of sustainability issues, from environmental impacts to social and governance issues.
+However, as part of the Omnibus Simplification Package, EFRAG has since released revised Exposure Drafts for a new, simplified set of ESRS.
+These new proposals, which are currently undergoing public consultation, aim to significantly reduce reporting requirements.

 Principles of the CSRD